-SRDC is a 501(c)(3) nonprofit organization charged by the City of Philadelphia with revitalizing the Schuylkill River corridor from the Fairmount Dam to the Delaware River, branded as Schuylkill Banks.
-The centerpiece of this effort is the construction, programming, and maintenance of a continuous 8-mile riverfront trail and greenway with associated access points and amenities along the Banks.
-The first phase of trail construction, which is well underway, will connect the Fairmount Water Works and Bartram’s Garden, both National Historic Landmarks.
-Subsequent phases of trail construction will extend Schuylkill Banks to Fort Mifflin, another National Historic Landmark, situated near the confluence of the Schuylkill and Delaware Rivers.
+SRDC is a 501(c)(3) nonprofit organization working with the City of Philadelphia to revitalize the Schuylkill River corridor from the Fairmount Dam to the Delaware River, branded as Schuylkill Banks.
+The centerpiece of this effort is the construction, programming, and maintenance of a continuous eight-mile riverfront trail and greenway with associated access points and amenities along the Banks.
+Work is under way to connect the Fairmount Water Works and Bartram’s Garden, two National Historic Landmarks, and extend the trail from its current southernmost point near 61st Street to the bicycle and pedestrian infrastructure on Passyunk Avenue in Southwest Philadelphia.
+Subsequent phases of the project will extend Schuylkill Banks to Fort Mifflin, another National Historic Landmark, situated near the confluence of the Schuylkill and Delaware Rivers.

 SRDC is revitalizing Schuylkill Banks, connecting people and neighborhoods for the well-being of all.

 SRDC envisions the transformation of Philadelphia's tidal Schuylkill River, Schuylkill Banks, into a premier riverfront destination that connects diverse neighborhoods, providing safe recreation and alternative transportation.

 The Schuylkill Banks trail and greenway fosters:

 • vibrant and healthy neighborhoods